emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 Use the ``update`` argument to fetch the current registry of available tools, and then specify the ``latest`` install target to get the most recent SDK: ::

 	# Fetch the latest registry of available tools.
-	emsdk update
+	./emsdk update

 	# Download and install the latest SDK tools.
-	emsdk install latest
+	./emsdk install latest

 	# Set up the compiler configuration to point to the "latest" SDK.
-	emsdk activate latest
+	./emsdk activate latest

 How do I use emsdk?
 --------------------------------

-Use ``emsdk help`` or just ``emsdk`` to get information about all available commands.
+Use ``./emsdk help`` or just ``./emsdk`` to get information about all available commands.

 How do I check which versions of the SDK and tools are installed?